 "Sri Krishna said: O Arjuna, Wherever a being is born, whether unmoving or moving, know that it is from the union between the field and the knower of the field.
-(Purusha is the knower of the field; Prakriti is the field; Shiva is another name for the knower of the field and Shakti is the field; Spirit is another name for the knower of the field and Matter (Prakriti) is the field).
+(Purusha is the knower of the field; Prakriti is the field; Shiva is another name for the knower of the field and Shakti is the field; Spirit is another name for the knower of the field).

-"prakrityaiva cha karmani kriyamanani sarvasah yah pasyati tathatmanam akartaram sa pasyati" (Bhaqwat Gita: Chapter Thirteen verse 30)
+"prakrityaiva cha karmani kriyamanani sarvasah yah pasyati tathatmanam akartaram sa pasyati" (Bhagwat Gita: Chapter Thirteen verse 30)